Gaspee affair

 The Gaspee affair was a significant event in the lead-up to the American Revolution.
 HMS Gaspee was a Royal Navy revenue schooner that enforced the Navigation Acts around Newport, Rhode Island, in 1772.
 It ran aground in shallow water while chasing the packet boat Hannah on June 9 off Warwick, Rhode Island.
 A group of men led by Abraham Whipple and John Brown attacked, boarded, and burned the Gaspee to the waterline.

 The event sharply increased tensions between American colonists and Crown officials, particularly given that it had followed the Boston Massacre in 1770.
 Crown officials in Rhode Island aimed to increase their control over the colony's legitimate trade and stamp out smuggling in order to increase their revenue from the colony.
-Concomitantly, Rhode Islanders increasingly protested the Stamp Act, the Townshend Acts and other British policies that had interfered with the colony's traditional businesses, which primarily rested on involvement in the triangular slave trade.
+Concomitantly, Rhode Islanders increasingly protested the Townshend Acts and other British policies that had interfered with the colony's traditional businesses, which primarily rested on involvement in the triangular slave trade.

 Along with similar events in Narragansett Bay, the affair marked the first acts of violent uprising against Crown authority in British North America, preceding the Boston Tea Party by more than a year and moving the Thirteen Colonies as a whole toward the coming war for independence.